kamanashisroy/shotodol/docs/books/tutorial/module.md

 Most of the code done in shotodol are in modules, simply to achieve **[robustness](http://en.wikipedia.org/wiki/Structural_robustness)** by **[separation of concern](http://en.wikipedia.org/wiki/Separation_of_concerns)**.
 A module is a [group of code](http://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29) that provides a functional support to the shotodol environment.
 Following things holds true about shotodol modules,

 - _Encapsulation_: Each module is contained in a discrete directory.
 There are helper _Makefiles_ to build the modules.
 These scripts are primed for building modules in depth of two directories.
 For example, there are modules in apps/good\_luck or core/commands directory.
 - _Loading/unloading_: User may choose to load a module dynamically and unload dinamically.
-Though there are ways to load static libraries.
+Though there are ways to [initiate](../../../core/base/vsrc/ModuleLoader.vala#loadStatic) [static libraries](http://en.wikipedia.org/wiki/Static_library).
 The idea to load or initiate a module is to let it register the services or add extensions as plugin and do other initialization tasks.
 This is a way to support lazy initialization too.

 Conceptually the modules should achieve more [cohesion](http://en.wikipedia.org/wiki/Cohesion_%28computer_science%29) and low [coupling](http://en.wikipedia.org/wiki/Coupling_%28computer_science%29).
+There are more about modules in [this page](../../../libs/module).

 Module Interaction
 ===================